 Who Should Use It

-Ideal for solo entrepreneurs and small businesses looking for a straightforward email marketing solution without the need for a vast range of features that can complicate usage.
+Ideal for solo entrepreneurs and small businesses looking for a straightforward email marketing solution without a vast range of features that can complicate usage.

 Rating: 7/10